 The weather was great with daytime temperatures of 30-34°C and around 25°C in the evening, and a sea temperature of 30°C.

 The sailing involved short hops with the longest passage, around four hours, sailed overnight.
 We always had a cooling breeze and, though windier at times in the afternoon, glass screens sheltered us while dining and we thoroughly enjoyed the cruising and facilities on board.
 Underway, the views were spectacular and the scenery made our overnight anchorages magical.

-LADY E is a 68.5m (224.7ft) Amels, delivered in 2006.
-She has been impeccably maintained and systematically upgraded to ensure that every aspect of the experience aboard remains extraordinary.
+LADY E is a 74.5m (244.4ft) Amels, delivered in 2006.
+She has been impeccably maintained and systematically upgraded, including a 6m (19.7ft) extension in 2020 that added a beach club, to ensure that every aspect of the experience aboard remains extraordinary.
 On board, you’ll find artwork by Picasso, Chagall, Dine, Lichtenstein and Warhol, tableware by Hermès, Baccarat and Christofle and new soft furnishings inside and on deck.
 The overall impression is stunning.

 There are some great new watertoys as well, including a 7.7m Super Air Nautique sports tender to accompany the air-conditioned 9.1m Serenella limousine tender, and a 11.6m Wajer S for exploring.
 Pump up the energy on the Flyboard, Fly Ride and Zapata Hoverboard or enjoy the waterpark with trampoline, 3m Jungle Joe and Fun Air slide from the bridge deck.

 We flew into Phuket and took a short taxi drive to reach the yacht at Ao Po Marina where we received a warm welcome from Captain Charles and his lovely crew with refreshing welcome drinks followed by a detailed tour of the yacht.
 She is in superb condition after her upgrades and the new artwork fits perfectly.